ogmini/Notepad-Tabstate-Buffer/README.md

 [NordGaren](https://github.com/Nordgaren) for the inspiration to take a look at this when I saw his [tabstate-util](https://github.com/Nordgaren/tabstate-util)
 [jlogsdon](https://github.com/jlogsdon) for lots of help and suggestions
-[JustArion](https://github.com/JustArion) for pointing out the Selection Index
+[JustArion](https://github.com/JustArion) for pointing out the Selection Index and Timestamp

 ## Overall Behavior